You’ve got USDT or USDC sitting on an exchange, but is it safe? Is that the smartest way to store your stablecoins?

 Ethereum can become so congested that simple transfers become slow and expensive.
 Solana has had moments where the entire network paused.
 BNB Chain has been halted during emergencies.

 Now imagine all your stablecoins sitting on one of these networks on the day something goes wrong.
-Your funds are still yours, but you cannot move, swap, or withdraw during that time.
+Your funds are still yours, but you cannot swap or withdraw during that time.
 You are stuck until the chain recovers.
+This is why storing your stablecoins across multiple networks matters.

 Conclusion